yasker/toc/proposals/incubation/longhorn.md

 # Longhorn Incubation Stage Proposal

-Longhorn has joined CNCF for a year now.
-As the Longhorn team, we believe we're ready to be considered joining the Incubation stage of CNCF project.
+Longhorn joined CNCF a year ago.
+As the Longhorn team, we believe we're ready to be considered for joining the Incubation stage of the CNCF project.

 ## Incubation State Requirements

 1. *Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope.*

-* Tribunal Regional Eleitoral do Pará, Brazil (www.tre-pa.jus.br) is using Longhorn in production as the storage backend for Prometheus, Minio, and pgAdmin on-premise.
+    * Tribunal Regional Eleitoral do Pará, Brazil (www.tre-pa.jus.br) is using Longhorn in production as the storage backend for Prometheus, Minio, and pgAdmin on-premises.

     * Cerner (https://www.cerner.com) is a health information technology company.
 It is using Longhorn for persistent storage and highly available data replication for its Rancher-based Cernerworks Enterprise Hosting Observability platform.

-* Tyk (https://tyk.io)is an open-source API and service management platform.
+    * Tyk (https://tyk.io) is an open-source API and service management platform.
 With the latest Tyk Cloud product (https://tyk.io/api-gateway/cloud/), users can launch their own deployments of Tyk control planes and API gateway clusters in the locations of their choice.
 Each Tyk control plane runs an individual persistent 6-node Redis cluster among other things.
 Longhorn helps Tyk to back hundreds of dynamically provisioned Redis cluster nodes with resilient persistent storage volumes in multiple Kubernetes clusters.

 2. *Have a healthy number of committers.*

     We currently have 50 committers across 10 different companies.

 3. *Demonstrate a substantial ongoing flow of commits and merged contributions.*

     Commits per week over the last 6 months: **51.26**

-Issue Opened per week over the last 6 months: **24.16**
+    Issues opened per week over the last 6 months: **24.16**

-Issue Closed per week over the last 6 months: **18.24**
+    Issues closed per week over the last 6 months: **18.24**

     New PRs per week over the last 6 months: **29.44**

-All data was gathered thanks to [CNCF devstats dashboards](https://longhorn.devstats.cncf.io/)
+    All data was gathered thanks to the [CNCF devstats dashboards.](https://longhorn.devstats.cncf.io/)

 4. *A clear versioning scheme.*

     The version of Longhorn is based on Sematic Versioning 2.0.0.
 The version number follows the pattern of MAJOR.MINOR.PATCH.
 We are planning to do about 3 minor versions per year, and major releases according to necessity.
 We will do patch releases according to necessity.

 ## What is Longhorn: Recap

 Longhorn is an open-source distributed storage software for Kubernetes.
 It is a lightweight and portable implementation of persistent storage that works for any Kubernetes cluster.
 The project implements distributed block device volumes that can be mounted as read-write by a single node (ReadWriteOnce).

-Longhorn is designed to leverage the existing Linux technologies as much as possible, rather than building a complex storage technology stack from scratch.
+Longhorn is designed to leverage existing Linux technologies as much as possible, rather than building a complex storage technology stack from scratch.
 The software takes advantage of modern high-speed and high capacity SSD and NVMe storage, and proven Linux storage features like sparse files and cgroups.

 The most distinct feature of Longhorn is to implement each volume as an independent microservice.
-By leveraging Kubernetes to orchestrate the volumes, it implements a highly feature-rich enterprise-grade distributed block storage system with only tens of thousands of lines Golang code.
+By leveraging Kubernetes to orchestrate the volumes, it implements a highly feature-rich enterprise-grade distributed block storage system with only tens of thousands of lines of Go code.

 ### Architecture